dreadnaught-engine/dreadnaught-engine.github.io/_posts/2026-06-30-more-systems-design.md

 Speaking of, there's a Burnout mechanic I've devised for NPC workers at a player base.
 If you've played games like Rimworld, you basically assign priorities to a Pawn (NPC) and they choose actions based off of priorities.
 The issue is, if you have one person with a high priority, they will only commit to that job, even if they like other things or are skilled at other things.

 So I decided that pawns can switch their jobs every once in a while with a "Burnout" mechanic.
-Mathematically it's very simple, so it shouldn't take up that much perforance, and I hope to see an NPC of mine one day taking a much needed vacation on their own!
+Mathematically it's very simple, so it shouldn't take up that much performance, and I hope to see an NPC of mine one day taking a much needed vacation on their own!
 This isn't real life, they're not bound to the cubicle, they can act as they wish.

 -JACK